MycroftAI/documentation/_pages/picroft.md

 _NOTE: Picroft cannot connect to WiFi networks that operate in the 5GHz band.
 You must select a WiFi network that operates in the 2.4GHz band._

+If you're concerned about privacy with Picroft's WiFi setup, you can inspect our [Wifi Client code on GitHub](https://github.com/MycroftAI/mycroft-core/tree/dev/mycroft/client/wifisetup).

 @TODO I don't know what the limitations are around the WiFi networks that Mycroft can connect to - for instance, can Mycroft connect to WiFi networks that use certain types of authentication like WEP, or enterprise WPA2-PSK with things like Radius that are used in the enterprise?
 Don't know, flagging as @TODO

 ### Pairing the Picroft